fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 - **China Eastern Airlines** is one of the three major airlines in Mainland China and is headquartered in Shanghai.
 It has a fleet of over 750 aircraft and flies to over 250 destinations worldwide.
 - **Xiamen Airlines** is a subsidiary of China Southern Airlines and is headquartered in Xiamen, Fujian Province.
 It has a fleet of over 200 aircraft and flies to over 60 destinations worldwide.
 In 2019, [China Southern left SkyTeam](https://simpleflying.com/china-southern-skyteam/), but interestingly Xiamen Airlines still remains a member.

+In addition, there's **China Southern**.
+While this airline also left SkyTeam recently, there are still many valid codeshare agreements with SkyTeam airlines, which might make it possible to redeem award flights on them (just like with GOL).

 Together, these airlines provide travelers with a wide range of options for reaching their desired destinations, both within China and around the globe.

 ### 6. China Airlines: Taiwan's National Carrier